2018-19 Writing Across the Curriculum

 Harriet W. Sheridan Center for Teaching and Learning

 The Writing Across the Curriculum Faculty Seminar provides support for faculty to (re)design, develop, and teach a course that supports writing in their discipline.
 The program combines a Sheridan seminar on writing pedagogy and course design with a supportive peer community, individual consultation and feedback, and an opportunity to share course and student successes.
 Seminar size is limited to allow for hands-on opportunities, individual support, and the development of a teaching and learning community.
-Participants may choose to co-design a course with a graduate or undergraduate student, or an undergraduate writing fellow.
+Participants may choose to co-design a course with a graduate or undergraduate student.

 - Development or redesign of a course that supports student writing and submission for CCC approval